cosmos/interchain-security/docs/docs/adrs/adr-019-fault-resolutions.md

 Additional states are added to the `provider` modules:

 * The timestamps that record when validators opts in or opts out of a Opt-in consumer chain.
-Note that these timestamps can be pruned after an unbonding period elapses.
+ Note that these timestamps can be pruned after an unbonding period elapses following a validator's opts-out.

 ```golang
     ConsumerValidatorSubscriptionTimestampPrefix | len(consumerID) | consumerID | valAddr | ProtocolBuffer(ConsumerValSubscriptionTimestamp)